geraintpalmer/SAS-R/LabSheets/Week_08.md

 title      : Week 8 - Linear Algebra
 comments   : false
 ---
-# Week 8 - Linear Algebra

 A YouTube playlist with all the videos for this lab sheet can be found [here](http://www.youtube.com/playlist?list=PLnC5h3PY-znzwLePTdmDWDCKJse3omJe5).

-1. Use Sage to solve the following system of equations:
+01. Use Sage to solve the following system of equations:

     $$\begin{cases}
     10x+2y=0\\
     2x-y=154
     \end{cases}$$

-2. **TICKABLE** Note that the above system of equations is equivalent to the following systems of equations:
+02. **TICKABLE** Note that the above system of equations is equivalent to the following systems of equations:

     $$\begin{cases}
     10a+2b=0\\